If you’d like to read more about how financial companies are using the cloud to innovate, click here.

 Cloud Security and Compliance

 For a financial firm, credibility is everything.
 No organization wants to be fined, shamed or, worst of all, left behind by clients.
 Therefore, firms need to understand the challenges ahead to achieve compliance.
 Compliance is one of the biggest reasons financial firms are skeptical about engaging in a cloud strategy.
-However, the transition to the cloud won’t seem so daunting once you understand cloud compliance.
+However, once you understand how compliance is achieved in the cloud, the transition won’t seem so daunting.

-As mentioned above, a firm’s information is the main target of a cyber attack.
+As mentioned above, cyber security threats are sophisticated and aimed at getting your firm’s information.
 Hackers use a variety of methods to compromise your infrastructure for financial gain.
 You can’t discuss cloud compliance without mentioning cloud security.
 As the workforce becomes increasingly mobile it gets easier to attack organizations operating on insecure networks.
 As a result ransomware is the most common attacks and is now a $2 billion- per-year industry.